We provide the following services to faculty:

 Our Philosophy on Grammar

 Faculty often refer students to the GCC to focus on grammar and correctness.
 However, our philosophy is that students will be better served if we focus on making sure their ideas, arguments, and research contributions are clearly explained.
-Sometimes this involves grammatical issues, but often it is a matter of understanding the conventions of writing in an American university.
-Not only do we believe that focusing on such conventions will make a greater impact on students' writing than focusing on grammar, but such conventions are much easier to learn and are likely to have a more lasting impact on a writer's development than focusing on correctness.
-The English language is extremely complex and many rules can only be acquired through repeated practice and years of immersion in the culture.
+Sometimes this involves grammatical issues, but often it is a matter of understanding the conventions and principles of academic writing.
+We believe that focusing on such learnable principles will make a greater impact on students' writing than focusing on correctness.
+The English language is extremely complex, and many rules can only be acquired through repeated practice and years of immersion in the culture – not a 50-minute session!
+Thus, editing for minor grammar errors, which do not interfere with reader comprehension, is not as fundamental as revising the logic and clarity of the text.